SamuliRukkila/MEAN-Stack-Webstore/README.md

 Visit this [SITE](https://suhautus-webstore-front.herokuapp.com/#/etusivu).

+This is a fully working web-store created from stratch using Angular 6.x.x, Bootstrap and Node.js.
+Only thing which is missing is payment-methods (since this is only a student-project).

+### Note!

+The whole application resides in Heroku using only free plans so the first time you visit the site it can take some time before it fully loads.

 ## Program

 This is an online web-store made possible by MEAN-STACK (MongoDb, Express, Angular & Node.js).
 Both frontend and backend resides in Heroku.

 ## What is possible